CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

       // Desired outcome: ['John', 'Jane', 'Bob']
     ```

 4. Now, we have received our desired outcome.
+You can copy the desired outcome suggested by Copilot and then **Cntr + S** to save the file to **index.js** file.

    ![](media/cs8.png)